Sponsored by the Vermont Journal of Environmental Law

 and Vermont Law School

 The winning essay will receive a $1000 cash prize and an offer of publication with the Vermont Journal of Environmental Law.
 At the discretion of the reviewing editors, additional submissions may also receive offers of publication.
-The winner of the competition will be announced in early 2016.
+The winner of the competition will be announced in Spring 2020.

 Applicants are invited to submit original essays addressing any relevant topic in the fields of environmental law, natural resource law, energy law, environmental justice, land use law, animal law, and agricultural law.